 High-Performance Scratch Space

 Scratch space is hosted on RCC’s high-performance storage system and is intended to be used for staging data which is required/generated by computational processes running on the cluster.
-Unlike home and project directories, Midway1 and Midway2 do not share scratch spaces.
-Scratch space is neither snapshotted nor backed up and may be periodically purged.
+Unlike home and project directories, scratch space is neither snapshotted nor backed up and may be periodically purged.
 As such, it is the responsibility of the user to ensure any important data in the scratch space is replicated in a location providing persistent storage such as project or home directories.

 Backup and Data Recovery

-RCC maintains GPFS Filesystem Snapshots for quick and easy data recovery.
-In the event of catestrophic storage failure, archival tape backups can be used to recover data from persistent storage locations on Midway.
+The RCC maintains Filesystem Snapshots for quick and easy data recovery.
+In the event of more serious storage failure, archival tape backups can be used to recover data of persistent storage locations.

-Automated snapshots of the home and project directories are available in case of accidental file deletion or other problems.
-Currently snapshots are available for these time periods:
+Automated snapshots of the home, project, and cds directories are available in case of accidental file deletion or other problems.
+In general, snapshots are available for these time periods:

 7 daily snapshots

 4 weekly snapshots

 Backups are performed on a nightly basis to a tape machine located in a different data center than the main storage system.
 These backups are meant to safeguard against events such as hardware failure or disasters that could result in the complete loss of RCC’s primary data center.
 During periods of high activity, the nightly tape backup may take longer than 24 hours to complete.
-It is therefore possible that the tape backup can occasionally be a few days out of date.
+It is, therefore, possible that the tape backup can occasionally be a few days out of date.
 Users should make use of the snapshots described above to recover files as tape backup is intended for disaster recovery only.
 Users should also be aware that special characters are not supported by our backup system so they should restrict their choice of filenames to alphanumeric characters, dash, underscore, and period.